scottgriffinm/Lease-Tracker/README.md

 # Property Management Dashboard Demo

-I made this to refresh a little on Django!

 A Django rental property management demo that handles properties, units, tenants, leases, payments, and rental applications using Bootstrap, Chart.js, and DataTables.
 A twilio support chat is included.
 Live at https://scottgriffinm.pythonanywhere.com (4/7/25).

 **Project Structure:**